Philip Thomas: Performing the Solo for Piano

 Notation D specifies that sounds occur ‘sooner’ or ‘later’ than the position that they occupy within the notation, and while ‘sooner’ might imply ‘just before’, as a grace note perhaps, it could also be interpreted as any time before, both within the time span of the notation itself or even earlier, even occurring during an earlier notation.
 The same might apply mutatis mutandis for ‘later’.

 Other notations—such as A, K, BH, BK, and BN—are composed in such a way that a linear, left-to-right reading is to be avoided.
-In A, BH, and BK, notes are read around the shape in opposite directions, meaning that they will at some point be directed backwards, from right to left (notation AH similarly requires a non-linear approach, following arrows bending round on themselves instead of the usual sequence of notes left to right). [link to film 22:28] In K Cage simply states: ‘Disregard time.’ [link to film 33:02]
+In A, BH, and BK, notes are read around the shape in opposite directions, meaning that they will at some point be directed backwards, from right to left (notation AH similarly requires a non-linear approach, following arrows bending round on themselves instead of the usual sequence of notes left to right).
+In K Cage simply states: ‘Disregard time.’

 Some notations specify that only a certain number of notes should be played, meaning that a ‘complete’ realisation of the Solo for Piano should only ever be a partial representation of all of the notes on the page.
 This is the case for notations G, AC, AK, and BE.